Cabdiwahaab/myclassDcapstoneproject/README.md

 #### takeTest page.
 is where I have  the test questions.
 Users need to make A valid credential log in to access to this page and practice the test.
 #### Admin page
-is where I control the users database after they create an account and I can update, delete and save users info in there.
+Addmin is where to control update, delete and save users infor into the database.

 ### Specific Requirements:
 Users must be able to read and understand Somali Language.